quophyie/react-redux-skeletor/README.md

  ```

-The **`/src/app/shared`** directory contains resources and multipurpose components that can and should be shared by other components (irrespective or parents and siblings)
+The **`/src/app/shared`** directory contains resources and multi-purpose components and modules that can and should be shared by other components (irrespective or parents and siblings)
 and resources

 The **`/src/app/app.js`** is the application entry point